awsdocs/amazon-comprehend-developer-guide/doc_source/train-custom-classifier-api.md

 # Train and run custom classifiers \(API\)<a name="train-custom-classifier-api"></a>

-To create and train a custom classifier, use the Amazon Comprehend [CreateDocumentClassifier](API_CreateDocumentClassifier.md)\.
+To create and train a custom classifier, use the [CreateDocumentClassifier](API_CreateDocumentClassifier.md) operation\.
 To identify custom classifiers in a corpus of documents, use the [StartDocumentClassificationJob](API_StartDocumentClassificationJob.md) operation\.

 **Topics**
 + [Using custom classification with the AWS Command Line Interface](#get-started-api-customclass-cli)